sanjaydhakar/timesheet/README.md

 - See which developers are assigned to each project
 - View estimated completion dates
 - Filter by status or priority level

+### Timeline View
+- Visual Gantt-chart showing all developer allocations over time
+- Color-coded project bars with bandwidth percentages
+- Switch between 3, 6, or 12-month views
+- Navigate backward/forward or jump to today
+- Hover over bars for detailed allocation information
+- Red line indicator showing current date
+- See overlapping allocations and availability at a glance

 ### Find Resources
 - Specify required bandwidth percentage